Siteimprove/alfa-act-r/README.md

 $ yarn test
 ```

-This generates a report for both the automated and assisted implementations.
-Committing the report and pushing it upstream will update the implementation report on the corresponding website.
+This generates a summary for both the automated and assisted implementations.
+Committing the summary and pushing it upstream will update the implementation summary on the corresponding website.

 To run test for a single implementation (often useful for debugging), use: